VesnaSUG/FOAM-Recipes/foam-tutorial.md

   r({<json-id-here>});
 ```
 Before each update there may be a line which declares who made change and when they made it:
+VESNA - this only occurs in run-time journals.
+This would never be the case for journals stored in a repo.
 ```
   // Modified by Kevin Greer (49393173) at 2025-05-20T14:53:26.590-0400
 ```